- Ivan Sutherland is an American engineer and computer scientist born in 1938.

 As part of his military service, he was made into a first lieutenant and assigned to work at the University of Michigan.
 Shortly thereafter, his knowledge of computers landed him a job at the NSA as an electrical engineer.
 Then, in 1964, Sutherland replaced J. C. R. Licklider as the head of DARPA’s Information Processing Techniques Office.
 He was provided with a budget of $15 million per year to sponsor all sorts of computer science research, particularly in the areas of timesharing and artificial intelligence.

-To have some idea of what this meant for the 26 year old Sutherland, a bit of background is in order.
-First, DARPA, or the Defense Advanced Research Projects Agency, was founded on February 7, 1958 in response to the Soviet Union’s launch of Sputnik.
+To have some idea of what this meant for the 26-year-old Sutherland, a bit of background is in order.
+First, DARPA, or the Defense Advanced Research Projects Agency, was founded on February 7, 1958, in response to the Soviet Union’s launch of Sputnik.
 DARPA’s purpose is to invest in and develop technologies that may have national security applications.
 It is especially known for its willingness to throw funding behind wacky and speculative projects.

 J. C. R. Licklider was a psychologist and computer scientist who was one of the pioneers of interactive computing.
-Not only did his ideas help to create computing as we know it today, but his organizational genius brought together many of the most brilliant trailblazers in the field, creating a heady environment that allowed countless other important inventions and contributions to emerge.
+Not only did his ideas help to create computing as we know it today, but his organizational genius brought together many of the most brilliant trailblazers in the field, creating a heady environment that allowed countless other important inventions and contributions to emerging.
 Licklider’s biographer W. Mitchell Waldrop has called him “computing’s Johnny Appleseed.”

 The Sword of Damocles